nsum/ms3-hotel-task-manager/README.md

     write a note before completing the task.
 - At the moment after creating or editing a task users are redirected to profile view instead of back where they were.
     I plan to fix that as soon as I find a viable solution. (more info in issues section)
+- Recurring tasks functionality, where there will be option for daily, weekly & monthly tasks. e.g. after daily task is completed, when user clicks on complete, that task will be marked as finished and new copy of the task will be created with same values except new due date which would be set to day after (weekly would be set to week from now etc..)

 # Credits